jguan/aunutravel-templates/README.md

 AunuTravel Templates
 ===============
-This is the templates for AunuTravel.com
+This are the templates for AunuTravel.com